DFE-Digital/service-security-posture-hardening/SSPHP/README.md

-This is the Splunk App
+This is the Splunk App that gets deployed to the search head